-SECTION 3.(b) Request for Proposal. - By September 1, 2024, and annually thereafter, the State Board of Education shall issue a Request for Proposal (RFP) for the grant program.
-Local boards of education shall submit their proposals by December 1, 2024.
-The RFP shall require that proposals include the following information at a minimum:
+SECTION 3.(b) Request for Proposal. - By September 1, 2025, and annually thereafter, the State Board of Education shall issue a request for proposal (RFP) for the grant program.
+Local boards of education shall submit their proposals by December 1, 2025.
+The RFP shall require that proposals include the following information, at a minimum:

-- (1) Description of the proposal, including details on targeted schools for the bonuses and how the bonus program will be structured. - (2) Evidence-based research that supports the proposal. - (3) Implementation time line for the plan. - (4) Plans for financial sustainability once grant money is no longer available.
+- (1) Description of the proposal, including details on targeted schools for the bonuses and how the bonus program will be structured. - (2) Evidence-based research that supports the proposal. - (3) Implementation time line for the plan.